-Secured Loans can be used for equipment and organ purchases, property purchases, repairs, replacement of HVAC systems and other capital improvements.
-They can also be used to refinance existing loans.
+Secured Loans may be used for furnishings or equipment repairs and replacement, property purchases and other capital improvements.
+They may also be used to refinance existing loans.

 Your LCEF Construction Loan can help cover the costs of constructing new buildings or renovating existing ones.
 LCEF’s Construction Loans have just one closing, saving your organization time and money.

-Construction Bridge Loans provide short term financing to fill the gap between construction completion and collection of building fund dollars.
-LCEF’s Bridge Loans have just one closing, saving your association time and money.
+Construction Bridge Loans provide short-term financing to fill the gap between construction completion and collection of building fund dollars.
+LCEF’s Bridge Loans have just one closing, saving your organization time and money.

-This type of loan helps with anticipated cash flow fluctuations in your organization’s operating budget.
+This type of loan helps with seasonal cash flow fluctuations in your organization’s operating budget.

 If your organization exists to operate schools, the SMART Loan provides customized financing to help with the short-term needs of LCMS elementary, middle and high school associations and related RSOs.